davidwesst/davidwesst.github.io/src/blog/make-new-habits-with-new-ie-vms-in-the-new-year/index.md

 ---

 title: Make New Habits with New IE VMs in the New Year
 tags:
-  - Spartan
+  - spartan
-  - Testing
+  - testing
 social_image: netmarketshare_dec.png
-date: "2015-01-07T18:32:00"
+date: 2015-01-07T18:32:00
-description: "Happy New Year!
-Time to start working on self improvement and developing new habits."
+description: Happy New Year!
+Time to start working on self improvement and developing new habits.

 ---

 [1]: netmarketshare_dec.png